jojayaro/Plotly_Dash_Portfolio/README.md

-# Plotly_Dash_Portfolio
-Portfolio developed on Plotly Dash and containeraized.
-Container is then deployed in a local single node microk8s cluster.
-Access is through a NGINX reverse proxy.
-More information can be found in www.jayaro.dev
+# Repository for Plotly Dash Portfolio webapp's container
+This container is used to deploy a Plotly Dash app in a single node local MicroK8s Kubernetes Cluster currently powering jayaro.dev

+## Architecture and more details on the webapp can be found at jayaro.dev